Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 4.5 Prevention

-Regular veterinary exams and a heart-healthy diet can help prevent heart disease.
+Regular veterinary check-ups and a heart-healthy diet can help prevent heart disease.

 Heart disease